-- Pit bulls are the breed that’s most closely associated with dangerous bites and injuries.
+- The pit bull is the breed that is most known for dangerous bites and injuries.

-- In fact, in 2016, pit bulls were responsible for 71 percent of all deaths related to dog bites, which is a bit more than 7 times the number of deaths related to the second-ranked breed.
+- In fact, in 2016, pit bulls were responsible for 71 percent of all deaths related to dog bites.
+This is over 7 times the number of deaths related to the second-ranked breed.

 There’s no way around it, these statistics are startling—and stay away from pit bulls.
-If someone else’s dog attacked you or your child, you need legal counsel.
+If you or your child are a dog attack victim, you need legal counsel.
 Dog bites are dangerous and can lead to serious infections that necessitate extensive medical treatments.
-The legal team at Abels & Annes in Chicago understands the difficulty these situations can present, and we’re here to help guide your claim toward its most positive resolution.
+The legal team at Abels & Annes in Chicago understands the difficulty these situations can present.
+Our dog bite attorneys in Chicago are here to help guide your claim toward its most positive resolution.

 Why do dogs bite in the first place?
 The American Veterinary Medical Association (AVMA) takes a close look at this question and offers several indicators:

-- Stress – When a dog fears that someone is invading its territory, it may experience elevated stress levels that cause it to bite the person.
+- Stress - When a dog fears that someone is invading its territory, it may experience high stress levels that cause it to bite the person.

 - Illness - If a dog is ill—much like a human—it may become more irritable and, thus, more prone to biting.

-- Fear – A dog that is afraid or startled may lash out—for example, if a dog fears that its bed, puppies, owner, food, or toy is being threatened.
+- Fear - A dog that is afraid or startled may lash out.
+For example, if a dog fears that its puppies, owner, food, or a toy is being threatened.

-Regardless of why the dog may have bitten you, you have the right to move through your day unmolested by other people’s dogs.
+Regardless of why a dog bites you, you have the right to move through your day without getting attacked by a dog.

 Dog Bite Injuries

-The Agency for Healthcare Research and Quality (AHRQ) finds that dog bites are often extremely serious and can lead to dangerous injuries that require significant medical treatments.
-Furthermore, according to the AHRQ, of all the injuries caused by dog attacks, subcutaneous tissue infections (of the skin) are by far the most common.
-The next most common injuries are open wounds on the extremities; open wounds of the head, neck, and trunk; fractures to the upper limbs; other connective tissue diseases; infective arthritis and osteomyelitis; septicemia (an infection of the bloodstream); crushing injuries (internal injuries); and fractures to the lower limbs.
+The Agency for Healthcare Research and Quality (AHRQ) finds that dog bites are often extremely serious.
+They can lead to dangerous injuries that require significant medical treatments.
+Furthermore, according to the AHRQ, of all the injuries from dog attacks, subcutaneous tissue infections (of the skin) are by far the most common.
+The next most common injuries are:

 In other words, various infections are extremely common to dog bites.
 If you sustained a dog bite, seek immediate medical attention.